Magnetic Resonance Energy Systems (MRES)

 MRES is a general term for systems that utilise circuit resonance to elicit a response from the local environment in order to draw in energy as part of a thermodynamically open system.
 Often using RF and HV (radio frequency and high voltage) principles, coupled to the behaviour of resonant ‘tank’ circuits, far from equilibrium conditions can be generated, which are a precursor to developing a Coefficient of Performance greater than one.

-Several approaches are being compared for effectiveness; firstly, a system devised by the late Don Smith, utilising induced RF standing waves in a secondary coil, and secondly, one based on a so-called POD MOD (power on demand module) design originally devised by Richard McKie in the 1960s, and also referred to as an Electron Recycling Unit (ERU).
-This uses orthogonally arranged coils in two resonant tank circuits (see relevant patents at the bottom of this page).
+Several approaches are being compared for effectiveness; firstly, a system devised by the late Don Smith, utilising induced RF standing waves in a secondary coil, and secondly, one based on a design proposed by Richard McKie in the 1960s, referred to as an Electron Recycling Unit (ERU), which uses orthogonally arranged coils in two resonant tank circuits.

-Experimental prototypes of each system are being developed to determine their validity and if either is based on a real and useable phenomenon and with a measurable and repeatable increase in available energy.
-Then a determination will be made as to which is more suitable for generating useful output power for wider application and to serve as a demonstration unit.
-In that case, scientific and technical papers, along with detailed replication material to demonstrate the key working principles, will be produced and published in due course.
-If these steps are all successful, then commercial development may follow on the basis that conventional investment would be required to allow for more humanitarian applications and projects to be produced.
+Proof-of-concept replications are being developed for each system to determine their validity and whether either is based on a real and usable phenomenon or not and, if so, with a measurable and repeatable increase in available energy.
+If either should prove to be valid, then a determination will be made as to which is more suitable for generating useful output power for wider application and to serve as a demonstration unit.
+In that case, scientific and technical papers will be produced and published in due course, outlining the main operating principles.
+If these steps are all successful, then commercial development may follow on the basis that conventional investment would be required to allow for more humanitarian applications and projects to be developed.

-Progress will be reported on this and linked pages, including some videos of developmental experiments, the full collection of which will be made available with the relevant replication manual and associated materials.
+Progress will be reported on this and linked pages, along with appropriate technical papers and associated materials.

 Available materials are grouped under: